esthernnolum/aws-iac-and-cicd/README.md

 6. IAM Roles and Policies: To manage access securely.
 7. CI/CD Pipeline Setup Documentation:

-## Prerequisites
+## Assumptions:
-1. You need an AWS account with the necessary authorization to generate resources in these scripts.
-2. Linux server with git, terraform and aws cli installed
+1. Repository Structure:
+The repositories for the frontend (React/Next.js) and backend (Node.js) applications are hosted on GitHub.
+The frontend and backend codebases are organized such that they can be built and deployed independently.

+2. Credentials and Access:
+Appropriate permissions are available for creating and managing AWS resources.
+The GitHub repository tokens and AWS credentials are accessible for the deployment processes.

+3. Terraform Setup:
+Terraform is installed and properly configured on the local machine or CI/CD environment where the infrastructure is being provisioned.Additionally git and aws cli installed

-3. Ensure that the github_connection.arn referenced in the CodePipeline configuration (modules/codepipeline/main.tf) exists and is accessible to Terraform
+4. github_connection.arn referenced in the CodePipeline configuration (modules/codepipeline/main.tf) exists and is accessible to Terraform

 ## Steps to Provision the Infrastructure: